 - Meaning and purpose

-All students in the first 4 years of the school receive the equivalent of 1 hour per fortnight of well-being lessons which also cover all PSHE requirements.
-Each lesson presents a skill that students can employ to enhance their well-being from advice on getting to sleep to more complex cognitive methods for dealing with adversity.
-Everything that we teach is based on reliable research conducted by some of the most eminent academics in the field.
-The L6th also enjoys a series of lectures given by inspiring speakers designed to help our students reflect on the potential for making the most of their lives.
-There is more information about the content of the course available on our intranet Well-being pages.
+All Wellingtonians in their first four years at the school receive the equivalent of one hour per fortnight of well-being lessons which also cover all PSHE requirements.
+Each lesson presents a skill that pupils can employ to enhance their well-being from advice on getting to sleep to more complex cognitive methods for dealing with adversity.
+Everything taught is based on reliable research conducted by some of the most eminent academics in the field.